International Conference Athens 17-26 July 2019

 Call for Papers, Teaching Demonstrations and Performances 17-26 July (Except Sunday 21th)

 We welcome submissions from acting/voice/movement teachers, actors coaches, theatre practitioners, actors, directors, training practitioners, theatre researchers, practice and academic researchers within varying aspects of practice.

 For papers please send your abstract of 200 words for your oral presentation (20 min) in a Word doc form, including title, institutional affiliation, your brief CV and email address.
 The paper presentations will be 20 min they are followed by a 10 min discussion with the audience/participants.

 Submissions of teaching demonstration must be in English and can be up to 4 pages (including references and figures) in a Word doc form, including title, institutional affiliation, your brief CV and email address.
 The first 2 pages are expected to describe your system.
 The third and fourth pages are expected to be used for images, references, and technical requirements.
 You should expect wireless network access.
 A number of 8-10 students will be provided for all accepted demonstrations.
 The Demonstration allows practitioners/researchers to demonstrate their works in teaching in a dedicated session of 60-70 min. they are followed by a 20 min discussion with the audience/participants.

-Performances will take place in Michael Cacoyiannis theatre place.
+Performances will take place at Michael Cacoyannis Foundation Theatre Hall.
 Proposals must outline the planned work accurately in 2 pages in a Word doc form and must include title, brief Cv, technical requirements, images, and video.
 Performances running must be 20-90 min. and they are followed by a 20 min discussion with the audience/participants.